prashasti02/prashasti02/README.md

 ## Hey there!!  ^_____^
-### I am Prashasti Sharma, a Senior Executive Analytics at Deloitte.
+### I am Prashasti Sharma, Senior Executive Analytics at Deloitte.

 ## About Me  (～￣▽￣)～
 AI/ML and data science enthusiast with knowledge in big data, advanced knowledge of excel, Power BI, and an interest of working with LLM's.
 Worked on 200+ JE Testing for clients and on other analytics based on client requirement.